-2.3.2 OEMP Consultation
+2.2.3 OEMP Consultation

-This OEMP has been prepared to meet the Minister's Conditions associated with SSI-5414 (CoA #F4) and SSI-5931 (CoA #F7), which require that an OEMP be prepared in consultation with relevant agencies as per the Guideline for the Preparation for Environmental Management Plans (Department of Infrastructure, Planning and Natural Resources, 2004).
+This OEMP has been prepared to meet the Minister's Conditions associated with SSI-5414 (CoA # F4) and SSI-5931 (CoA #F7), which require that an OEMP be prepared in consultation with relevant agencies as per the Guideline for the Preparation for Environmental Management Plans (Department of Infrastructure, Planning and Natural Resources, 2004).
 During the preparation of this plan, consultation was undertaken with the relevant stakeholders and agencies, between 10th January and 6th February 2019.
 Stakeholders were provided with a copy of the OEMP for review and feedback.
 Table 4 below identifies the stakeholders consulted, including feedback and outcomes from the consultation process, including the MTS response to matters raised and how / where matters have been addressed.
-This OEMP will be provided to DP&E by Sydney Metro Authority for information, in accordance with SSI-5414 (CoA F4) and SSI-5931 (CoA F7).
-Should DP&E have any comments, MTS will update this OEMP as appropriate.
+This OEMP was provided to DP&E by Sydney Metro Authority for information, in accordance with SSI-5414 (CoA F4) and SSI-5931 (CoA F7).